 Services we provide include:

 - Conflict resolution

 - Pain and symptom management review and advice

-- Help with all euthanasia and assisted suicide issues
+- Help with issues related to euthanasia and assisted suicide

 In order to ensure the best possible care, you need to have a Power of Attorney for Personal Care.
 CCC has training and experience in the development of individual care plans.
-We will work with you to review your current plan of care and to develop a revised plan that is designed to meet all of your physical, psychological, spiritual and social needs.
+We will work with you to review your current plan of care and to develop a revised plan that is designed to meet all of your physical, social, psychological and spiritual needs.
 Care plans should be reviewed when your needs change to ensure their continued efficacy and success.
 Joint collaboration in creating and maintaining the plan results in the highest possible level of care at all stages.

-Aside from weekly supports, Power of Attorney, and consultation for financial, legal, and medical end-of-life issues encompassed by a Detailed Plan of Care, CCC also provides referrals for professional services that go beyond the scope of our team.
-These include lawyers, personal support workers, social workers, grief and thanatology counselors, therapists, doctors, and registered nurses.
+Aside from weekly supports, Power of Attorney, and consultation for financial, legal, and medical end-of-life issues encompassed by a detailed plan of care, CCC also provides referrals for professional services that go beyond the scope of our team.
+These include lawyers, personal support workers, social workers, grief counselors, therapists, doctors, and registered nurses.